 Wax gets really hot and because of the large size of its molecules, it stores a good deal of energy.
 So when hot liquid wax hits your skin, it sticks and keeps burning.
 Once burned, you are more likely to drop or throw your candle and ignite items nearby.

-Fires started by candles is far more common than it should be worldwide.
+Fires started by candles are far more common than it should be worldwide.
 People just don't seem concerned about leaving a burning candle in a room or tent unattended.

-Lead core wicks were common prior to the 1970's and was used to stiffen wicks to hold
+Lead core wicks were common prior to the 1970's where lead was used to stiffen wicks to hold

 them erect.
 The US candle